a discussion of estimating products and number lines, the class will be

 student to come to the board and point to where the product of 4 × 6 is

 on the first number line.
-The next slide shows the second number line.
+The third slide shows a second number line.

 Have a different student show where the same product is on the second

 number line.
-Repeat with the third number line on the next slide.
+Repeat this with the third number line, which appears on the fourth slide.
 As

 each child shows their point, have them explain how they decided where